Register of Hereditary Peers

-Register of hereditary peers who wish to stand for election as Members of the House of Lords under Standing Order 10 (Hereditary peers: by-elections) as at 27 May 2015.
-Browse previous registers by session.
+Register of Hereditary Peers who wish to stand for election as members of the House of Lords under Standing Order 9 (Hereditary peers: by-elections).
+Browse registers by session below.

 Hereditary peers may join or leave the register at any point.
-Up-to-date information may be obtained from the Clerk of the Journals, House of Lords, London SW1A 0PW.
+Up-to-date information may be obtained from the Journal Office, House of Lords, London SW1A 0PW.

 - Register of Hereditary Peers 19 December 2019

 - Register of Hereditary Peers 19 December 2019 (pdf 71KB)

 - Register of Hereditary Peers 14 October 2019

 - Register of Hereditary Peers 14 October 2019 (pdf 71KB)